docpad-archive/docpad-plugin-tumblr/README.md

 The default directory for where the imported documents will go inside is the `tumblr` directory.
 You can customise this using the `relativeDirPath` plugin configuration option.

-The default extension for imported documents is `.cson`.
+The default extension for imported documents is `.json`.
 You can customise this with the `extension` plugin configuration option.

 The default content for the imported documents is the serialised tumblr data as JSON data.
 You can can customise this with the `injectDocumentHelper` plugin configuration option which is a function that takes in a single [Document Model](https://github.com/bevry/docpad/blob/master/src/lib/models/document.coffee).